TastyWavez/xm-labs-salesforce_User_Sync/README.md

 # Files
 * [SalesForceDataSync.zip](SalesForceDataSync.zip) - xMatters Communication Plan for Salesforce Data Sync
 * [xMattersHttpCalloutMock.apxc](xMattersHttpCalloutMock.apxc) - APEX Class for xMatters HTTP Mock Callouts.
 Required to pass Code Coverage in Salesforce.
 Add this file to your Salesforce Developer Console.
-* [xMattersHttpCalloutMock.apxc](xMattersHttpCalloutMock.apxc) - APEX Class for xMatters HTTP Mock Callouts.
-Required to pass Code Coverage in Salesforce.
-Add this file to your Salesforce Developer Console.
 * [xMattersTest.apxc](xMattersTest.apxc) - APEX Class for testing xMatters HTTP Mock Callouts.
 Required to pass Code Coverage in Salesforce.
 Add this file to your Salesforce Developer Console.
 * [xMattersreq.apxc](xMattersreq.apxc) - APEX Class for sending HTTP Calls to xMatters.
 Add this file to your Salesforce Developer Console.
 * [xmattersSyncContactTrigger.apxt](xmattersSyncContactTrigger.apxt) - APEX Trigger for initiating HTTP Call to xMatters.
 This Trigger also creates the Payload used for the injection.
 Customize this to modify the Salesforce Fields being sent to xMatters (Only if you know what you're doing).
 Add this file to your Salesforce Developer Console.